cogentcore/core/README.md

   + basic cursor updates: NOT is default, override for others

 * add Toolbar based on MenuBar

-* event injection -- Edit/Cut/Copy/Paste convenience method, and these just inject the corresponding key press -- problem: they do so when the menu is still there..  would work ok in buttons probably.

 * Label renders links, uses HandPointing for links, delivers link clicked signal